 - All public health guidelines in force at the time must be followed.

-This means that any limit on maximum numbers for a legal marriage ceremony is defined only by the health & safety policy of your chosen marriage venue.
 I hope that helps make things a bit clearer for you.
 If you have any questions at all please don’t hestitate to get in touch.

 Your Special Day